barriehadfield/ops-tests/README.md

 end
 ```

-The Component works fine but there are two fundamental problems:
+The Component will work as expected but there are two fundamental problems with the architecture:

 + Firstly, the discount (state) is tied to the Component itself.
 This is a problem as we might have other Components on the page which need to also see and interact with the discount.
 We need a better place to keep application state than in our Components.
 + Our business logic (discounts start at 30% and the lucky dip increases or decreases by 5%) is all wrapped up with our presentational code.
 This makes our application fragile and difficult to evolve.
 Our application logic should be separate from our display logic.